-The Department oversees required program integrity activities through frequent communication and receipt of detailed reports of each Standard Plans', the EBCI Tribal Option and BH I/DD Tailored Plans' compliance and program integrity activities.
-The Department conducts operational audits and data reviews of Standard Plans and BH I/DD Tailored Plans and providers and, through these activities, as appropriate, will share any information between Standard Plans and BH I/DD Tailored Plans regarding potential fraud, waste, or abuse by providers or beneficiaries.
-The Department will require certain monitoring and auditing activities; Standard Plans and BH I/DD Tailored Plans will describe the specifics of those activities in their Fraud Prevention Plan.
-The Department will review credible allegations of fraud, while each Standard Plan's and BH I/DD Tailored Plan's Special Investigations Unit (SIU) is legally and contractually required to promptly refer those matters to the Department.
+The Department oversees required program integrity activities through frequent communication and receipt of detailed reports of each Standard Plans', the EBCI Tribal Option's and Tailored Plans' compliance and program integrity activities.
+The Department conducts operational audits and data reviews of Standard Plans and Tailored Plans and providers and, through these activities, as appropriate, will share any information between Standard Plans and Tailored Plans regarding potential fraud, waste, or abuse by providers or beneficiaries.
+The Department will require certain monitoring and auditing activities; Standard Plans and Tailored Plans will describe the specifics of those activities in their Fraud Prevention Plan.
+The Department will review credible allegations of fraud, while each Standard Plan's and Tailored Plan's Special Investigations Unit (SIU) is legally and contractually required to promptly refer those matters to the Department.
 Should the Department determine that fraud allegations appear credible, as required under federal regulation, the Department will refer the matter to the North Carolina Department of Justice Medicaid Investigations Division (MID) or other law enforcement agencies for review.
 MID will evaluate the matter and determine whether it or the plan should continue the investigation.

-As noted in Appendix C, the Department performs a full review of the Standard Plans' and BH I/DD Tailored Plans' compliance program and program integrity activities at least every three years through its EQR process.
-On an annual basis, the Department performs tracer audits of each Standard Plan or BH I/DD Tailored Plan to ensure that the plan is following its Department-approved processes and Fraud Prevention Plan in carrying out its program integrity obligations.
+As noted in Appendix D, the Department performs a full review of the Standard Plans' and Tailored Plans' compliance program and program integrity activities at least every three years through its EQR process.
+On an annual basis, the Department performs tracer audits of each Standard Plan or Tailored Plan to ensure that the plan is following its Department-approved processes and Fraud Prevention Plan in carrying out its program integrity obligations.